briancontreras/JunoAi-CalHacks2025/README.md

 | POST   | `/`              |                           |

 ---
+##Api Credentials
+To run your api credentials you will have to input them into the .env folder in order for them to recognized as an enviroment variable.
 ## Notes

 - The `venv/` folder is excluded via `.gitignore` — each dev should create their own.